ringcentral/ringcentral-embeddable/docs/third-party-service-in-widget.md

 In this message event, you can get call information in `data.body.conversation`.
 Messages are grouped by `conversationId` and `date`.
 So for a conversation that have messages in different date, you will receive multiple log message event.

-For Voicemail and Fax, you can get `attachment` data in message, `attachment.uri` is a URI which can be used to get attachment file  with RingCentral access token.
+For Voicemail and Fax, you can get `attachment` data in message.
+The `attachment.link` is a link used to get voicemail file from RingCentral server with Browser.
+The `attachment.uri` is a URI which can be used to get attachment file  with RingCentral access token.
 If you pass `attachmentWithToken` when register service, you can get `attachment.uri` with `access_token`.
 The `access_token` will be expired in minutes, so need to download immediately when get it.

 ### Add message log entity matcher